liquidvotingio/api/README.md

 There's [a dockerized version](https://hub.docker.com/r/oliverbarnes/liquid-voting-service) and a rudimentary local Kubernetes deployment for it.

+Please note this is nowhere near ready for production use, it doesn't even have authentication.
+It's just getting beyond a proof of concept.

 ## Modeling

 Participants are simply names with emails, Proposals are links to external content (say a blog post, or a pull request), Votes are booleans and references to a voter (a Participant) and a Proposal, and Delegations are references to a delegator (a Participant) and a delegate (another Participant).